Qualified US residents get a free cell phone and up to 1000 minutes per month.

 Check to see if you qualify for Lifeline.

-We currently provide free government cell phone service to Arizona, Arkansas, Colorado, Louisiana, Illinois, Indiana, Iowa, Kansas, Kentucky, Maine, Maryland, Michigan, Minnesota, Missouri, Nebraska, Nevada, Oklahoma, Pennsylvania, Rhode Island, Texas, Washington, West Virginia, and Wisconsin residents only but soon will expand to other states.
+We currently provide free government cell phone service to Arizona, Arkansas, Colorado, Louisiana, Illinois, Indiana, Iowa, Kansas, Kentucky, Maine, Maryland, Michigan, Minnesota, Missouri, Nebraska, Nevada, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Texas, Washington, West Virginia, and Wisconsin residents only but soon will expand to other states.

 automatically each month!
 Need more than the plan minutes?
 You can purchase more minutes at our low rates.

 The service, which is sometimes referred to as the "Obama Phone", gives qualified households a monthly subsidy towards their communications expense.
 This subsidy can be used toward a home phone or mobile phone service, but not both.
 The amount of the subsidy can vary slightly among the different states but is $5.25 is the current subsidy for Voice service.
 With this money, you receive minutes of cellular usage.
 The number of minutes depends on the amount of subsidy available in your state and to cost of wireless in that area.

 You'll never receive a bill!*